jonwells10/jonwells10.github.io/README.md

 .on ("value", function (){}) which creats an "on-change" event so that the moment the page first loads or the moment the database changes, the impact is reflected immediately

+### Coding websites
+codeschool
+linda - can login through your library (hennepin) Pluralsight

+### Server / Client
+What is a server - machine and code that handles requests and responds to them

+What is a Client - Users personal machine that wants to access the server

+Client and Server communicate using series of understood communications defined by HTTP/HTTPs.

+### App to add for Mac
+Magnet

+### FS vs Http/Https
+FS - File System - hangles commuciation with files on your system Http - handels network communication

+_dirname - is a variable that is populated in the global wrapper for node